apache/logging-log4cxx/src/site/markdown/usage.md

 # Default Initialization Procedure {#default-initialization-procedure}

 The log4cxx library does not make any assumptions about its environment.
-In particular, when initially created a [Logger](@ref log4cxx.Logger) has no appender.
+In particular, when initially created the root [Logger](@ref log4cxx.Logger) has no appender.
 However the library will attempt automatic configuration.

 If the LoggerRepositoy is not yet configured on the first call to